Algorithm: Design

-Algorithm design is a method or mathematical process for problem-solving and engineering algorithms.
-The design of algorithms is part of many solution theories, such as divide-and-conquer or dynamic programming within operation research.
-Techniques for designing and implementing algorithm designs are also called algorithm design patterns, with examples including the template method pattern and the decorator pattern.
-One of the most important aspects of algorithm design is resource (run-time, memory usage) efficiency; the big O notation is used to describe e.g., an algorithm's run-time growth as the size of its input increases.
+Algorithm design may take advantage of many different approaches, such as divide-and-conquer or dynamic programming.
+Techniques for designing and implementing algorithms are also called algorithm design patterns.
+Examples include the template method pattern and the decorator pattern.
+An important aspect of algorithm design is efficient use of resources such as memory or time; the big O notation is used to describe how resource use changes as the size of inputs increase.

 Structured programming

-Per the Church–Turing thesis, any algorithm can be computed by any Turing complete model.
+Any algorithm can be computed by any Turing complete model.
 Turing completeness only requires four instruction types—conditional GOTO, unconditional GOTO, assignment, HALT.
-However, Kemeny and Kurtz observe that, while "undisciplined" use of unconditional GOTOs and conditional IF-THEN GOTOs can result in "spaghetti code", a programmer can write structured programs using only these instructions; on the other hand "it is also possible, and not too hard, to write badly structured programs in a structured language".
 Tausworthe augments the three Böhm-Jacopini canonical structures: SEQUENCE, IF-THEN-ELSE, and WHILE-DO, with two more: DO-WHILE and CASE.
 An additional benefit of a structured program is that it lends itself to proofs of correctness using mathematical induction.

 Legal status

 By themselves, algorithms are not usually patentable.
-In the United States, a claim consisting solely of simple manipulations of abstract concepts, numbers, or signals does not constitute "processes" (USPTO 2006), so algorithms are not patentable (as in Gottschalk v.
+In the United States, a claim consisting solely of simple manipulations of abstract concepts, numbers, or signals does not constitute "processes", so algorithms are not patentable (as in Gottschalk v.
 Benson).
-However practical applications of algorithms are sometimes patentable.
+However, practical applications of algorithms can be patentable.
 For example, in Diamond v.
 Diehr, the application of a simple feedback algorithm to aid in the curing of synthetic rubber was deemed patentable.
 The patenting of software is controversial, and there are criticized patents involving algorithms, especially data compression algorithms, such as Unisys's LZW patent.
 Additionally, some cryptographic algorithms have export restrictions (see export of cryptography).